 On June 28, 2018, the Company sold its land and building located in Graham, Texas, for a price of \$838,668.
 The purchaser paid a down payment of \$4,000 and entered into a 20 year note receivable for \$834,668.
 The note receivable requires monthly payments of \$5,058, including 4% interest.
 Simultaneously with the sale of the land and building, the Company executed a five year leaseback of the property from the purchaser.
 The lease has been accounted for by the Company as an operating lease.
-A loss on the sale of \$1,004,006 and associated disposal costs of approximately \$67,000 have been recognized in the accompany statements of operations and comprehensive income.
-Future maturities of principle on the note receivable are as follows at September 30, 2018:
+A loss on the sale of \$1,004,006 and associated disposal costs of approximately \$67,000 have been recognized in the accompany statement of operations and comprehensive income for the year ended September 30, 2018.